benwzj/benwzj.github.io/_posts/2019-12-14-JekyllTheme.md

 If you’re publishing your Jekyll site on GitHub Pages, note that GitHub Pages supports only some gem-based themes.

+## How Jekyll handle style

-## How Jekyll implement style on post
+How Jekyll implement style on post?

 **Kramdown** is the default Markdown renderer for Jekyll.
 You can also configure Kramdown options.
-**Kramdown** parse markdown file into HTML, and embed CSS style class for each HTML tag.
+Kramdown parse markdown file into HTML, and embed CSS style class for each HTML tag.

 ### Layout
 **_layouts** directory play **main** role on style of each website page.